Karnataka HC Quashes GST Enforcement Ambitions

 The Bench’s Reasoning follows Apex Court

-Grounding its reasoning on several decisions of the Supreme Court, the Karnataka HC single judge bench of Justice S. R. Krishna Kumar has held that “There is a distinct difference between games of skill and games of chance,” and games like rummy are predominantly skill-based regardless whether played online or offline and for stakes or not.
+Grounding its reasoning on several decisions of the Supreme Court, the Karnataka HC single judge bench of Justice S. R. Krishna Kumar has held that “There is a distinct difference between games of skill and games of chance.”
+And games like rummy are predominantly skill-based.
+Regardless whether played online or offline and for stakes or not.

-Therefore, the bench reasoned, Section 7(2)(a) and Entry 6 of Schedule III of the CGST Act, 2017, which combined postulate that “actionable claims, other than lottery, betting and gambling shall be treated neither as a supply of goods nor a supply of services,” would mean that skill gaming does not qualify as “supply” in the sense of Indian indirect tax legislation.
+Therefore, the bench reasoned, Section 7(2)(a) and Entry 6 of Schedule III of the CGST Act, 2017.
+Which combined postulate that “actionable claims, other than lottery, betting and gambling shall be treated neither as a supply of goods nor a supply of services,” would mean that skill gaming does not qualify as “supply” in the sense of Indian indirect tax legislation.

 Prize pools are actionable claims and don’t participate in forming the operator’s revenue because the money is kept in special accounts and is directly transferred to prize winners (who pay income tax on their earnings).